transferwise/pipelinewise/docs/connectors/taps/oracle.rst

 **Step 1.
 Create a PipelineWise database user**

 You’ll create a dedicated database user for PipelineWise.
-Create a new user and grant the required permissions on the database, schema and tables that you want to replicate:
+Create a new user and grant the required permissions on the database, schema and tables that you want to reproduce:

     * ``CREATE USER pipelinewise IDENTIFIEDBY <password>``
     * ``GRANT CONNECT TO pipelinewise``
     * ``GRANT CREATE SESSION TO pipelinewise``
     * ``GRANT UNLIMITED TABLESPACE TO TO pipelinewise``
     * ``GRANT USAGE ON SCHEMA <schema_name> TO pipelinewise``
-    * ``GRANT SELECT ON <schema_name>.<table_name> TO pipelinewise`` (Repeat this grant on every table that you want to replicate)
+    * ``GRANT SELECT ON <schema_name>.<table_name> TO pipelinewise`` (Repeat this grant on every table that you want to reproduce)

-**Step 2: Check if you have all the required credentials for replicating data from Oracle**
+**Step 2: Check if you have all the required credentials for reproducing data from Oracle**

 Access to ``V$DATABASE`` and ``V_$THREAD`` performance views.
 These are required to verify setting configuration while setting up your Oracle database and to retrieve the database’s Oracle System ID.

-**Step 3: Configure Log-based Incremental Replication with LogMiner**
+**Step 3: Configure Log-based Incremental Reproduction with LogMiner**

 .. note::

-  This step is only required if you use :ref:`log_based` replication method.
+  This step is only required if you use :ref:`log_based` reproduction method.

 **Step 3.1: Verify the database's current archiving mode**